 Teaching Methods and Assessment

 Teaching is through a combination of lectures, workshops, tutorials, presentations, role play, seminars and practical sessions.
-Assessment is varied and includes a mixture of coursework, practical outcomes, individual and group presentations, reports and observed lessons in Key Stage 1 and 2.
+Assessment is varied and includes a mixture of coursework, practical outcomes, individual and group presentations, reports and observed lessons in Early Years and Key Stage 1 settings.

 Newman Initial Teacher Education graduates have a high employment rate; and are well respected in the region and beyond.
 Most students take up a position in teaching, although some pursue other careers using the range of transferable skills gained during study.